priyagupta108/bdx/README.md

         bdx search fullname:foo

+4. Search for symbols where [Elf ST_INFO type][elf-manpage] is `STT_FUNC` or `STT_OBJECT`:

+        bdx search type:FUNC OR type:OBJECT

-4. Search for symbols `foo*` in files named `bar.o`:
+5. Search for symbols `foo*` in files named `bar.o`:

         bdx search 'name:foo*' path:bar.o

-5. Search for symbols `foo` or `bar` that are not mangled (`_Z*` prefix):
+6. Search for symbols `foo` or `bar` that are not mangled (`_Z*` prefix):

         bdx search '(foo OR bar)' AND NOT name:_Z*

-6. Search for symbols that reference/call `memset`:
+7. Search for symbols that reference/call `memset`:

         bdx search relocations:memset

-7. Search for symbols that call `malloc`, but not `free`:
+8. Search for symbols that call `malloc`, but not `free`:

         bdx search relocations:malloc NOT relocations:free

-8. Search for symbols with size in some range, where address is at least 0xfff0:
+9. Search for symbols with size in some range, where address is at least 0xfff0:

         bdx search foo size:100..200 address:0xfff0..

-9. Search for symbols by relative path:
+10. Search for symbols by relative path:

         bdx search 'path:./build/module/*'

-10. Search for string literals:
+11. Search for string literals:

         bdx search 'path:"/path/to/File With Spaces.o"'

-11. Search for big symbols in some section:
+12. Search for big symbols in some section:

         bdx search section:.rodata AND size:1000..

 ## License ##